 In 1984 Madeleine Kunin was elected the first female governor of Vermont.
 For the first time, an inaugural gown was worn by the Governor, not the first lady.

-As Vermonters cast their ballots in record numbers this fall, we look back at voting in Vermont over the course the state's history.
+In this online exhibit, we look back at voting in Vermont over the course the state's history.
 The title of this exhibit is drawn from Vermont's Voters Oath, which was called the Freeman's Oath in 1971 when the League of Women Voters pamphlet above was printed.
 This exhibit features posters and flyers from 1834-2006 in three categories: ballots (unlike today, ballots were printed by the political parties), instructions to voters on how to cast their ballots, and appeals to voters’ civic duty when selecting a candidate or confronting a controversy.
 Many of the items in the exhibit were created by partisan campaigns, but others were purely educational.
-We will continue to add items to this exhibit over the next few weeks.

 In 1984 Madeleine Kunin was elected the first female governor of Vermont.
 For the first time, an inaugural gown was...